christopherkwok/christopherkwok.github.io/README.md

 ## Youtube Reporting API

 In this project, I used **Youtube Reporting API** to request reports of a Youtube content creator account that I was in charge of.
 In addition to creating a program that calls the reports in **Python**, I compiled the reports and cleaned the data within them to more accurately reflect our target KPIs.
-In addition, I created a dashboard and presentation decks to display our progress of these metrics to the owner of the content creation account.
+In addition, I created a dashboard within **Tableau** and **presentation decks** to display our progress of these metrics to the owner of the content creation account.

 # [Student Coursework](https://github.com/christopherkwok/SQL_coursework)